Edward Bligh (British Army officer)

-Lieutenant-general Edward Bligh (19 September 1769 – 2 November 1840), styled The Honourable from birth, was a British Army officer, a member of the Irish House of Commons, a noted amateur cricketer and a prominent early member of Marylebone Cricket Club.
+General Edward Bligh (19 September 1769 – 2 November 1840), was a British Army officer, a member of the Irish House of Commons, a noted amateur cricketer, and a prominent early member of Marylebone Cricket Club.
 He was a member of the Darnley noble family.

 Early life

 Bligh was born in 1769 in County Meath in the Kingdom of Ireland, (Note: The Kingdom of Ireland was a British controlled client state which existed between 1542 and the Act of Union, 1800 which established the United Kingdom of Great Britain and Ireland from 1801.) the second son of John Bligh, 3rd Earl of Darnley and his wife Lady Mary (née Stoyte).
 His mother was a "wealthy heiress" and the only child of a leading Irish barrister, John Stoyte from Streete, County Westmeath.
 John Bligh, who was 47 years old, married the 18 year old Stoyte in 1767 in Dublin.
 The Earls of Darnley owned Clifton Lodge in County Meath and much of the area around Athboy in the county, as well as Cobham Hall in Kent, England, and Edward Bligh grew up at both properties.
 He was educated at Eton College.